Being the text of a world press conference at the State House Abuja marking two full years of the abduction of our Chibok schoolgirls

 Hope is renewed in the two-year commemoration event that our Chibok girls’ parents are currently hosting in Chibok today with federal and state government delegations providing not just comfort but progress reports on the efforts to rescue their daughterS, our daughters.

-3. We however caution that the most important activity we expect from our federal government and countries with capabilities to support the rescue effort for our 219 girls is to act without any further delay.
+These were all issues we have long demanded that the federal government should do at the two meetings we have had with the President on July 8, 2015 and January 14, 2016.
+It took the government a long time to finally embrace our demands but we welcome and applaud the fact that it has finally commenced. - We however caution that the most important activity we expect from our federal government and countries with capabilities to support the rescue effort for our 219 girls is to act without any further delay.
 Our government must lead a well-coordinated, coherent, sustained and results-focused “SWAT” search and rescue team that mobilises every possible intelligence asset available anywhere in the world to rescue our Chibok girls and all other citizens still languishing in the den of terrorists.

 Anything short of that will be deemed a blight on our bond of shared humanity.
 We believe that the “proof of life video” would be a good place to start scrutinising every possible lead that is provided by our government on the whereabouts of our citizens.
 It should, as it escalates the rescue operation use the government-civil society Round Table to constantly provide progress reports of the operation and other related activities.

-4. It is for these reasons that our movement will not stop reminding our President and the federal government of their constitutional mandate and his personal pledge to rescue our Chibok girls.
+That is what democratic accountability is about and a principle that our movement is committed to entrenching in Nigeria. - It is for these reasons that our movement will not stop reminding our President and the federal government of their constitutional mandate and his personal pledge to rescue our Chibok girls.
 For 716 days we have advocated relentlessly and shall continue until our girls are rescued.

 We have offered suggested solutions.
-The symbolism of our march to the gates of the State House, the seat of power of Nigeria, is to reiterate that the rescue of our Chibok girls, other victims of terrorism, resolving the humanitarian crises in the North East of our country, tackling the grossly worrying problems of herders attacks on citizens as symbolised in Agatu; disclosing all military misdemeanours against civilians in their communities across the country, tackling the problem of “endangered education” of millions of children in Internally Displaced Persons’ camps nationwide, are the primary duties of governments led by the federal authorities in Nigeria.
+The symbolism of our march to the gates of the State House, the seat of power of Nigeria, is to reiterate that the rescue of our Chibok girls, other victims of terrorism, resolving the humanitarian crises in the North East of our country, tackling the grossly worrying problems of herders attacks on citizens as symbolised in Agatu; disclosing all military misdemeanours against civilians in their communities across the country, tackling the problem of “endangered education” of millions of children in Internally Displaced Persons’ camps nationwide, are the primary duties of governments led by the federal authorities in Nigeria. - Our world press conference is to remind the leaders of the free world that our Chibok girls are still not back and their attention is needed here in Nigeria to support our government with all the military and intelligence capabilities that can help achieve success.
+We want to specifically ask leaders of countries like the United States, United Kingdom, France, Canada, Australia, Israel and China which had indicated support earlier on in 2014 without achieving any real results to please return fully to help with the rescue operation.

 We ask that with our federal government in the lead, your countries have a moral obligation to help locate and support the decisions on the lowest risk option of rescue for our 219 Chibok Girls and other citizens still held by terrorists.

-6. We remind the whole world that joined us in chanting #BringBackOurGirls at the beginning, that Chibok girls are global citizens.
+We believe that this current administration will welcome every support that can help bring this global scale tragedy to a good end. - We remind the whole world that joined us in chanting #BringBackOurGirls at the beginning, that Chibok girls are global citizens.
 We must not stop asking until actual work of rescue is scaled up and results achieved.
 We call for your support to our internally displaced citizens whose livelihood is destabilised.
 We must all support in every way possible to begin their rehabilitation, resettlement and reintegration into communities and our society.

-7. We urge the federal and Borno state governments to take immediate steps to restore the Government Secondary School, Chibok from where our Chibok girls were abducted.
+While we firmly believe that it is our governments that have the “large-scale” muscles to deal with the humanitarian and development needs of terrorism affected people by commencing speedy execution of the program for victims of Boko Haram, we all can individually and collectively complement those efforts. - We urge the federal and Borno state governments to take immediate steps to restore the Government Secondary School, Chibok from where our Chibok girls were abducted.
 That it continues to lie in the ruins of the tragedy and destruction that terrorists visited on it two years ago is a bad symbolic reminder.

 We are full of hope that our girls will return and seek knowledge.
 We are persuaded that out of our 219 girls, we are capable through dedication to their individual restoration and education to produce world-class human capital similar to or even greater than the inspiring friend of Chibok girls, Malala Yousafzai, a testament that the human spirit empowered by the divine can triumph over any evil force.

-8. We persist in encouraging our government to develop an effective system, mechanism and framework for handling rescued citizens with dignity.
+We must rebuild our Chibok girls’ school now and use it to counter the terrorists’ narrative that they can attack our civilization, freedom, liberties, and quest for knowledge. - We persist in encouraging our government to develop an effective system, mechanism and framework for handling rescued citizens with dignity.
 We are extremely dissatisfied with the unprofessional manner in which our rescued compatriots are treated; most recently the 2 victims caught in Cameroon, one of them claiming to be a Chibok girl.

 The federal government should at least adopt the instrument Verification, Authentication and Reunification System (VARS) that our movement designed and offered to it as a baseline for instituting an enduring and dignifying program that treats rescued citizens as assets to the country.

-9. We repeat our abiding pledge to the parents of our Chibok girls, eighteen of whom have died heartbroken at the tragedy that befell their daughters, many suffering from trauma-related ailments.
+The incredible wealth of information that victims of terrorism can offer our security forces is being lost in the current undefined and ineffective approach. - We repeat our abiding pledge to the parents of our Chibok girls, eighteen of whom have died heartbroken at the tragedy that befell their daughters, many suffering from trauma-related ailments.
 We comfort you today, pray for you and reassure you that our movement shall not cease calling for the rescue of your daughters until they are found and brought back to you.

 We are hopeful.
 Hope endures.
 You have so far been a study in resilience, grace and dignity.
 We shall not stop standing with you.